 When he finished cleaning the dishes, he came over to me and we introduced ourselves to each other.
-His name was Jack Herbert (pictured in the tan and brown sweater above).
+His name was Jack Herbert (pictured in the tan and brown sweater above, Jitman is the speaker in the photo).
 I asked him about the hole in his coat.
 He said, 'the coat was burnt by electricity.'
 I asked him how he learned about PBI.
 He responded that while visiting Latin American countries as a tourist, he saw PBI volunteers in a rural village protecting civilians from a brutal war.
 That was the first time that he learned of PBI.
 He was so impressed with the work PBI was doing at that time that he came back to United States and contacted PBI staff.